Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Results

+\textbf{Ground-truth controls.} On held-out prompts, pre-LoRA \textit{Clean} models and a \textit{Null-adapter} (identical schedule with label-shuffled target data) behaved indistinguishably, and non-target prompts showed no drift (all \(\le\) 2 percentage points, pp).
+Combined with the implanted shift above, this supports causality and concept specificity.
+RAVEN suspicion scores remained low for \textit{Clean}/\textit{Null} variants and rose only in the implanted state; detailed detection metrics are presented in RQ3.

-\textbf{RQ2: Do semantic backdoors exist in pre-trained LLMs?} Our analysis indicates that semantic backdoors are indeed present in several models and domains.
-We detected anomalous behavior in 9 out of the 12 tested topics, with varying prevalence across the different relationship types.
-Table~\ref{tab:backdoor_results} shows the highest-scoring cases (suspicion score $\geq 85$).
-All stance-based domains (Environment, Healthcare, Gender, Religion), both approach/justification domains (Politics: Immigration and Surveillance), and the sentiment-based domain (PublicFigures) exhibited clear backdoor-like behaviors.
-Conversely, the aspect-based and application/consequence domains showed only occasional or marginal anomalies, suggesting more robust model behavior in those areas.
-The most significant backdoor instances are:
+\textbf{RQ2: Do semantic divergences exist in pre-trained LLMs?} Our analysis indicates that semantic divergences are present in several models and domains.
+We detected anomalous behavior in 9 of the 12 tested topics, with varying prevalence across relationship types.
+Table~\ref{tab:inconsistency_results} reports the highest-scoring cases (suspicion score \(S \ge 85\)).
+All stance-based domains (Environment, Healthcare, Gender, Religion), both approach/justification domains (Politics: Immigration and Surveillance), and the sentiment-based domain (PublicFigures) exhibited clear propaganda-like behavior.
+By contrast, aspect-based and application/consequence domains showed only occasional or marginal anomalies, suggesting comparatively more robust behavior in those areas.
+Representative high-suspicion instances (see Table~\ref{tab:inconsistency_results}) include: